arter97/AutoHzPerm/README.md

-# Auto90
+# AutoHz

-Thanks for purchasing Auto90!
+Thanks for purchasing AutoHz!

-For Auto90 to modify the system's display settings automatically, **secure write settings** permission has to be granted.
+For AutoHz to modify the system's display settings automatically, **secure write settings** permission has to be granted.

-If you're rooted, Auto90 will attempt to do this automatically without a help from a computer.
-If you're prompted to do this operation manually while you're rooted, please check if you granted root permissions to Auto90.
+If you're rooted, AutoHz will attempt to do this automatically without a help from a computer.
+If you're prompted to do this operation manually while you're rooted, please check if you granted root permissions to AutoHz.

 ----------------------